Starting in 1968, Canadian dollar coins were made of nickel instead of silver. A 1968 proof dollar is worth about $3.

 1968 is the first year that Canadian dollars were no longer silver.
 It's worth one dollar.

-Starting in 1968, Canadian dimes, quarters, half dollars, and dollars were all made of nickel, not silver.
-It's worth one dollar in Canada.
+The 1982 Canadian dollar is actually made of pure nickel, NOT silver.
+It's still worth one dollar in Canada.

 Starting that year, Canadian dollar coins were made of nickel instead of silver.
 It's only worth a dollar or two.

-After 1967, Canadian dollar coins no longer contained silver.
-1968-86, they're made of pure nickel, and are still worth one dollar each in Canada.
+By the 1970s, Canadian coins no longer contained silver.
+The 1977 dollar is made of pure nickel, and worth one dollar.

 The coin is actually made of pure nickel, NOT silver, and it's still worth one Canadian dollar.

 The coin is pure nickel with absolutely no silver, and is still worth one Canadian dollar.